 This successful defense record must include suppressing breath alcohol tests, and knowing every prior appellate decision on the Georgia implied consent law.
 An increasing number of drugged driving cases require that our criminal defense lawyers know how to challenge a GBI blood alcohol or drugs test.
 Being an INSTRUCTOR in the three NHTSA standardized field sobriety tests (SFST) is also necessary.

-The best DUI attorneys in Atlanta, Georgia will offer you a FREE consultation, explain how their criminal attorneys search for a successful defense in your case, and aggressively represent clients to the maximum extent the law allows.
+The best DUI attorneys in Atlanta, Georgia will offer you a FREE lawyer consultation near me, explain how their criminal attorneys search for a successful defense in your case, and aggressively represent clients to the maximum extent the law allows.
 Limit your search to DUI lawyers who have legitimate lawyer ratings and a history of proven results on knowing how to beat a DUI.
-If we are the criminal defense attorneys for you, ask us about our attorney payment plans.
+If our award-winning law office has the criminal defense attorneys for you, ask us about our attorney payment plans.